micmejia/bible-dump/NKJV/Genesis/Gen 49.md

 "Judah, you _are he_ whom your brothers shall praise; Your hand _shall be_ on the neck of your enemies; Your father's children shall bow down before you.

 ###### 9
 Judah _is_ a lion's whelp; From the prey, my son, you have gone up.
-He [^c]bows down, he lies down as a lion; And as a lion, who shall rouse him?
+He bows down, he lies down as a lion; And as a lion, who shall rouse him?

 ###### 10
-The [^d]scepter shall not depart from Judah, Nor a lawgiver from between his feet, Until Shiloh comes; And to Him _shall be_ the obedience of the people.
+The scepter shall not depart from Judah, Nor a lawgiver from between his feet, Until Shiloh comes; And to Him _shall be_ the obedience of the people.

 ###### 11
 Binding his donkey to the vine, And his donkey's colt to the choice vine, He washed his garments in wine, And his clothes in the blood of grapes.